Alcibiades-Capital/valorem-website/site/_docs/trade-overview.md

 description: Overview of Valorem Trade, a decentralized exchange for DeFi options.
 ---

-[Valorem](https://valorem.xyz/) Trade is a decentralized exchange for Valorem Clear options, settled on chain via [Seaport](https://github.com/ProjectOpenSea/seaport).
+[Valorem](https://valorem.xyz/) Trade is a signature relay for peer-to-peer trading of Valorem Clear options and other digital assets, settled on chain via [Seaport](https://github.com/ProjectOpenSea/seaport).
 With Valorem Trade, users can access professional market maker liquidity via an off chain request-for-quote (RFQ) system.
 This professional market maker liquidity allows users to trade options with low price impact and low fees.
-Valorem Trade presents both a web interface and a gRPC API for interacting with the exchange.
+Valorem Trade presents both a web user interface and a gRPC API.
-It functions primarily as a signature relay between makers and takers in a given market.

-The public endpoint for the exchange is `https://exchange.valorem.xyz`.
+API documentation is available [here](https://valorem.xyz/docs/trade-api-reference/).

 ## How it works